-Once detailed design has been finalised, direct count surveys will be undertaken.
+Once detailed design has been finalised, direct count surveys will be finalised in areas that have not been previously surveyed, or where realignment of infrastructure dictates further need for survey.
 The purpose of the direct count survey is to finalise the numbers of C. megacarpa that are within the Disturbance Footprint, identify those that can be avoided, and those that are able to be translocated from the Disturbance Footprint, along with the plants which cannot be translocated (i.e. poor trunk condition or local constraints).